 “Know your rights, find your voice”

 The Student Advocacy Coordinator provides confidential support and options for individual students dealing with both academic and non-academic advocacy concerns and questions.
 If you’re experiencing a situation which is affecting your success at Mount Royal University, the Student Advocacy Office may be able to help.
+Check out both our service mandate and our detailed services list, to understand more about how the program operates and what we can do for you as a credit student.
 Here are some situations where you might need information or support:

 - Questions about MRU institutional policies & procedures

 - Meetings with an Instructor & Department Chair or others at MRU